lcrocker/ojpoker/README.md

 ## Rank, Suit

-Ranks and suits are not classes, but simple integer types or enums with specifically assigned numerical values for the purpose of utility functions to print them and such.
-Only Rust type-checks the `Rank` and `Suit` types.
+Ranks and suits are simple enums with a few basic methods.
+The specific values are important, though, to keep algorithms and data files compatible among all the languages.

 Value       | Suit
 ------------|------